 Pros: Effective at killing all nasties; good option in emergencies when filter is clogged or chemicals are lost; best option in extreme cold when all water sources are frozen.

-Cons: Very time consuming; uses up a lot of fuel, which equates to extra weight you really don’t want to be carrying.
+Cons: Very time consuming; uses up a lot of fuel, which equates to extra weight that you don’t really want to be carrying.

 Pros: Tastes good; chemical free; maintainable on trail; generally durable if cleaned regularly and used in quality sources.

-Cons: As not all water sources are created equal, pretty much all filters require regular maintenance in order to avoid clogging; set up and pumping large amounts is time consuming; doesn’t kill viruses; heaviest of the different options.
+Cons: Heaviest of the different options; as not all water sources are created equal, pretty much all filters require regular maintenance in order to avoid clogging; doesn’t kill viruses.

 Cons: Doesn’t kill crypto; taste isn’t great (although you can get used to it); regular use for long periods is said to be harmful to your thyroid; long waiting time (20-30 minutes; double that for extremely cold water).